HazyResearch/deepdive/doc/sampler.md

 	>> tar xf dw_mac.tar.bz2

+You will get a binary file `dw`.
 You can check if the sampler works by running the test

 	>> sh test.sh

 ### Using DimmWitted

-To use the sampler, you need to specify the sampler path in the application.conf file set, like
+To use the sampler, you need to specify the sampler path to the binary in application.conf file set, like

-	"sampler.sampler_cmd: "[sampler path]/dw gibbs"
+	sampler.sampler_cmd: "[sampler path to binary]/dw gibbs

 Also, you may want to change the sampler arguments to get better [performance tuning](performance.html)